pinardemetci/pinardemetci.github.io/updates.md

 </tr>
 <tr>
   <td class='col-md-3'><strong>31 Oct 2023</strong></td>
-  <td>Delivered an <strong>invited talk</strong> at the Ohio State University, <a href="https://tgda.osu.edu/">Topology, Geometry, and Data Analysis (TGGA) Seminar </a>, presenting my doctoral work on optimal transport (OT)-based algorithms for multi-modal data integration.
-Many thanks for the invitation to <a href="https://scholar.google.com/citations?user=Lzc7hZEAAAAJ&hl=en">Aziz Burak Gulen</a>, a humble, and wickedly smart Ph.D. advisee of <a href="https://facundo-memoli.org/">Facundo Mémoli</a>, the pioneer of the Gromov-Wasserstein distance.
+  <td>Delivered an <strong>invited talk</strong> at the Ohio State University, <a href="https://tgda.osu.edu/">Topology, Geometry, and Data Analysis (TGGA) Seminar</a>, presenting my doctoral work on optimal transport (OT)-based algorithms for multi-modal data integration.
+Many thanks for the invitation to <a href="https://scholar.google.com/citations?user=Lzc7hZEAAAAJ&hl=en">Aziz Burak Gulen</a>, a humble, and wickedly smart advisee of <a href="https://facundo-memoli.org/">Facundo Mémoli</a>, the pioneer of the Gromov-Wasserstein distance.
 It was surreal to discuss OT with them!</td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>11 Oct 2023</strong></td>